0xNineteen/blog.md/mev-v2/index.md

 ## What's Happening Now

 This means protocols are currently giving their MEV to the validators.
-If protocols begin to implement validator-like logic in their contracts this could unlock more value to the protocol users, the value could go back to the community/dao, or just lead to an increase in revenue.
+If protocols begin to implement validator-like logic in their contracts this could enable protocols to capture more value which can go back to protocol's dao, treatury, or users.

 ## AMM Swaps with PEV POC